 - Through new development: Green networks are recognised as valued and desirable forms of open space.
 Developers should work with Council officers to make sure that key linkages within Green Space Network are maintained.
-Developers may also be required to undertake necessary enhancements to areas of green space network as part of planning permission. - Community-led projects: Supported by Aberdeen's Open Space Strategy, various potential funding sources are available, see www.aberdeencity.gov.uk/openspace. - Projects led by Aberdeen City Council, in consultation with communities, normally involving external grant funding e.g. tree planting, wetland creation and natural water management projects. - Forestry Design Plans: the coherence of the Green Space Network is also a key consideration for those involved in the management and maintenance of commercial forests.
+Developers may also be required to undertake necessary enhancements to areas of green space network as part of planning permission. - Community-led projects: Supported by Aberdeen's Open Space Strategy, various potential funding sources may be available. - Projects led by Aberdeen City Council, in consultation with communities, normally involving external grant funding e.g. tree planting, wetland creation and natural water management projects. - Forestry Design Plans: the coherence of the Green Space Network is also a key consideration for those involved in the management and maintenance of commercial forests.

-6. Open Space Provision in New Development
+2.4 Open Space Provision in New Development

-This section relates to Policy NE4 Open Space Provision in New Development.
+This section relates to Policy NE2 (Green and Blue Infrastructure) and its sub-heading 'Open Space in New Development'.
 Aberdeen's Open Space Audit 2010 has identified a need for higher quality and more accessible open space, rather than simply extra quantitative provision.
 It is for this reason that quality and accessibility, as well as quantity, is included in Aberdeen's minimum open space standards for new developments.

 Therefore, the approach to identifying the exact level and mix of open space requirements should be flexible and responsive to the level of existing provision, and its quality and accessibility.
-It is vital that development proposals refer to the findings of the Open Space Audit to help determine how much, what type and what size of new open spaces need to be provided
+It is vital that development proposals refer to the findings of the Open Space Audit to help determine how much, what type and what size of new open spaces need to be provided.
 Use the flow chart below (Figure 2) to help identify the necessary provision for your development.